giangpro93/EECS-448-Minesweeper/WriteUp.md

 ## Nathan and GitHub
 GitHub is tricky for our friend Nathan.
 He couldn't figure out how to get listed as a contributer.
 And even then, he somehow managed to commit under three different names.
 (Nichols Basement, Nathan Nichols, and natenichols).

+## Colin and GitHub
+Colin developed on Nathan's linux machine, meaning some commits under Nathan Nichols were Colin's work.

 ## Development
 Getting the front and back end to communicate using JSON has proven to be difficult.